canright/server/accts/canright/stage/resume.md

 Built (and use) an administration framework to maintain data on a MS Sql Server database.
 I built this application with core tools (html5, css3, jQuery, javascript) and Slick Grid on the client side and MS IIS, ASP, Sql Server on the server side.

-angular: Developed a prototype of a collaborative document manager with angular 1 early last year.
+angular: Developed a prototype of a collaborative document manager with angular 1.

-react: Actively using and learning.
-Re-factoring client side javascript tools (slide-show, scroll, navigation grid, ...) for react.
+react: Re-factoring client side javascript components (slide-shows, navigation grid, active panels, ...) for react.

 Expert with vanillaJS (HTML5, CSS3, jQuery, javascript, DOM, MVC).
 Familiar with some, but expert with none of the popular frameworks.
-Experience is with the core tools - the best foundation for any framework.

 ### Connected Devices / IOT